semanticist21/query-key-chain/README.md

 // this will invalidate queries inside boardKeys
 // "boardLists", "boardList", "boardDetails", "boardDetail".
 //
-// "modal", "doSome" key is not invalidated,
+// "modal", "doSome", "baseParams" key is not invalidated,
 // as they are directly declared without list chaining. queryClient.invalidateQueries(boardKeys.boardLists());

 // this will invalidate 'doSome' query key. queryClient.invalidateQueries(boardKeys.base.actions());

 ```